Databricks Unity Catalog 101: A Complete Overview (2025)

 1) Compatibility with Older Databricks Runtimes

-Databricks Runtime versions below 11.3 LTS may not fully support Unity Catalog functionalities.
+Databricks Runtime versions below 11.3 LTS may not fully support all Unity Catalog functionalities.
 Upgrade to Databricks Runtime 11.3 LTS or later for complete functionality.

 2) Row-level and Column-level Security for R Workloads